nuriel77/iri-lb-haproxy/README.md

 ```
 {
   "ID": "10.10.0.110:15265",    <--- This is the ID of the service.
 Using this ip:port combination we can later delete the service from Consul.
-  "Name": "my.loadbalancer.io", <--- This is the name of the Consul service.
-In essence, this should also be the hostname of the loadbalancer(s).
+  "Name": "iri",                <--- This is the name of the Consul service.
+This should be set to 'iri' for all added nodes.
   "tags": [
     "haproxy.maxconn=7",        <--- This tag will ensure that this IRI node is only allowed maximum 7 concurrent connections
     "haproxy.scheme=http",      <--- The authentication scheme to this IRI node is via http